-G. Assists/Royalties.
+G. Assists/Royalties

 Assists supplied by the middleman or the importer to the manufacturer are added to the manufacturer's price.

-The treatment of royalties in these transactions is clearer.
 Royalties paid to the seller, whether as part of the price, or separately, are dutiable.
-Royalties paid to a party not involved in the transaction generally are not dutiable.
+Trademark royalties paid to a party not involved in the transaction generally are not dutiable.

-H. Dealing with Customs.
+H. Dealing with Customs

-In deciding whether to assert that the manufacturer's price represents transaction value, you much consider whether, and how, to approach the subject with Customs.
+In deciding whether to assert that the manufacturer's price represents transaction value, you must consider whether, and how, to approach the subject with Customs.